Courses & Admissions

 2. What sort of clothing should I bring?

 Because Guilin’s temperature and weather patterns cover a wide range, it is advised that you bring clothing to fit most weather possibilities.
 No clothing for snow will be needed.
 Many students enjoy having clothing custom made by one of the many excellent and affordable tailors in Guilin.
-There are fabric markets throughout the city, and a suit or dress can be custom made for as little as US$50.
+There are fabric markets throughout the city, and a suit or dress can be custom made for as little as 50 USD.
 For specific packing information, please also reference CLI’s Pre-Departure Packet.

 3. What type of personal toiletries are available in China?